History of the Nike Logo Design Evolution – The Famous Swoosh

 Nike Swoosh, the iconic brand was the brainchild of a broke student of graphic design who created this fantastic piece for a few extra dollars that would pay for her oil painting classes.

-It took her 17.5 hours of brainstorming and drawing samples to come up with the final logo design.
+It took the Nike logo creator 17.5 hours of brainstorming and drawing samples to come up with the final logo design.

 An amazingly few hours of creativity at the dirt-cheap price of a mere $35!

 A trailblazer of sorts makes this story both interesting and unique.

 A decade later, the company recognised her seminal contribution to the success of the now world-famous brand of sports apparel and awarded her a ring, fashioned like a swoosh, with an embedded diamond and an envelope containing 500 shares of Nike stock.

-Making of the Swoosh – The Iconic Design
+Making of the Nike Swoosh Logo – The Iconic Design

 Phil Knight, the co-founder of Nike, earlier worked as an Assistant Professor of Accounting in the Portland State University where Carolyn was a student of graphic design.

 He also had a side job running Blue Ribbon Sports, which was then the West Coast distributor for Tiger shoes, a Japanese brand made by Onitsuka Co.
 Ltd.